gscaryt/pygame_cursor/README.md

 - Fill tool to color a large enclosed area with one click.
 - 2 sizes of brush to speed the work.

+### Requirements:
+- Python 3.8 or higher (untested on older versions)
+- Pygame 2.0 or higher

 ## Instructions:

 ### At Start: